What’s your experience?

 How do I pay?

-I require full payment upfront to secure your spot.
+I require payment upfront to secure your spot.
 Once we've agreed on a meeting date, I'll send you an invoice with full details and T&C. At present, I only accept payment by bank transfer.
+If you would prefer to pay by instalments then please let me know – payment plans can be arranged.
 Once I’ve received payment, your spot is secured and I’ll get to work!

 Where can I see Terms and Conditions?